adityapande-1995/CPP_Projects/MyWrapper/README.md

-# An wrapper over OpenGL API
+# A wrapper over OpenGL API

 ## Introduction
 This is an attempt to write my own wrapper/boilerplate over OpenGL to make it usable.